MaelysBillon/beautiful-jekyll/first-research-question.md

 ---
 layout: page
-title: Who is the target audience?
+title: Tolerance and Appreciation of Violence
-subtitle: How does the public tolerate and appreciate violence in terms of tone and targets ?
+subtitle: How successful are violent movies?
+In which genres is violence more tolerated?
 ---
 * * *